OriHoch/docker-machine-server/scripts/KAMATERA-CLUSTER.md

     * Create
 * Node Drivers > Wait for Kamatera driver to be active

-Create the first cluster node
+Create the cluster

 * Clusters > Add cluster >
     * From nodes in an infrastructure provider: Kamatera
     * Cluster name: `my-cluster`
-    * main node pool
+    * controlplane node pool
-        * Name Prefix: `my-cluster-pool`
+        * Name Prefix: `my-cluster-controlplane`
         * Count: 1
         * Template: create new template:
             * apiClientId / apiSecret: set your Kamatera credentials